Shavkatjon-O/data-strcutures-and-algorithms/README.md

 A **data structure** is a way of organizing and storing data to perform operations efficiently.
 It defines the relationship and operations that can be performed on the data, providing a means to access and manipulate it in a structured and organized manner.
 Examples include **arrays**, **linked lists**, **stacks**, and **queues**.

+- **Data** - data are simply value or set of values.
+- **Data Structure** - usually refers to an organization of data in main memory.
+- **Problem** - is a challenge or obstacle that requires a solution or resolution.
+- **Algorithm** - is a step-by-step set of instructions or rules to solve a specific problem or perform a task.
+- **Program** - is a set of coded instructions that a computer can execute to perform a specific task or solve a particular problem.

 ### Abstract Data Types
 ### Asymptotic Notation
 ### Analyzing Runtime Complexity